1935 24 Hours of Le Mans: Start

 At 6.30pm, the leaders had done their mandatory 24 laps and started pitting.
 Sommer, facing a long drive, had a double-stint.
-However, at 7pm, he had put a lap on the field, having done 29 laps.
+Despite that, at 7pm, he had put a lap on the field, having done 29 laps.
 Second was the Fontés Lagonda, with Labric and Stoffel not far behind.
 The other Lagonda was fifth (27 laps) with Prince Nicolas, and the Brackenbury Aston (leading the 1500cc class) on the same lap.

 Aston Martin was running 8-9-10 ahead of the Rileys.
-But in a sharp rainburst, Jim Elwes aquaplaned off at the sweeping first corner, sliding backwards in the roadside fence.
+But in a sharp rainburst, Jim Elwes aquaplaned off at the sweeping first corner, sliding backwards into the roadside fence.
 When he got back to the pits, the crew just hacked off the wrecked rear-end bodywork and sent him back out again.
-As dusk fell, in the half-light soon after 9pm, Fothringham misjudged the White House corner.
-Slipping off the road, the Aston Martin rolled throwing the driver out and sliding down the road.
+As dusk fell, in the half-light soon after 9pm Fothringham misjudged the White House corner.
+Slipping off the road, the Aston Martin rolled, throwing the driver out, and slid down the road.
 He was very lucky to be narrowly avoided by his team-mate Gardner, and Hindmarsh as the Lagonda came up to lap the two Astons.
 Then Sammy Newsome dumped his Riley into the sandbank at Arnage.
 Unfortunately, over-enthusiastic spectators helping him out got the team subsequently disqualified.